 Carol – The Sunday Gardener

-It pays to choose a plant that requires less deadheading, says Carol Jackson, creator of The Sunday Gardener blog.
+It pays to choose a plant that requires less deadheading, says Carol, creator of The Sunday Gardener blog.
 Bedding plants like Mesembryanthemum produce 50+ flower heads in one day which, while giving you a spectacular show, can be time consuming, says Carol.
 Less labour intensive alternatives like nasturtiums or pelargoniums are just as attractive, she says, and don’t require as much attention to keep them at their best.
 Find out how to care for your bedding plants in Carol’s fantastic article.

 Thompson and Morgan